Silicon Valley Orthopaedics

 Injuries to the muscles and tendons that make up your rotator cuff are common.
-If you're unable to use your arms properly because of a rotator cuff tear, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont and Foster City, California, can help.
+If you're unable to use your arms properly because of a rotator cuff tear, Nic Gay, MD, Masi Reynolds, MD, George Thabit III, MD, and the team at Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, can help.
 They use minimally invasive methods when possible to perform rotator cuff repair surgery that restores mobility and relieves pain.
 To arrange an assessment for rotator cuff repair, call Silicon Valley Orthopaedics today or book an appointment online.

 The rotator cuff is part of your shoulder.
 It consists of tendons and muscles that enable you to move your arms in many directions.
 That’s perfect for doing all sorts of activities, especially those where you have your arms above your head.
 But it also means the rotator cuff is vulnerable to damage.